top of page

 About Naomi Miguel

-Skeg T:osh, my name is Naomi Miguel and I'm running for Arizona State Legislature - District 23.
-Here's a little about me: I was born in Tucson, Arizona and raised on the Tohono O'odham Nation.
+Skeg T:ash, my name is Naomi Miguel and I'm running for Arizona State Legislature - District 23.
+Here's a little about me: I was born in Tucson, Arizona, and raised on the Tohono O'odham Nation.

 I graduated from Mount St. Mary’s University, an all-women’s college, with a degree in political science and minors in art and pre-law.
 Go Athenas!

-Then I worked for a national nonprofit organization focused on tribal justice systems and had a band for 2 months.
-During this time, I realized that I needed to go back to school to contribute more to our community.
+Then I worked for a national nonprofit focused on tribal justice systems and played in an acoustic band for 2 months.
+During this time, I realized I needed to return to school to contribute more to our community.

-I graduated from American University’s Master's in Public Administration and Policy program, where I started noticing that I naturally wanted to learn how to fix policy problems through legislation.
+I graduated from American University’s Master's in Public Administration and Policy program, where I began to realize that I naturally wanted to learn how to fix policy problems through legislation.

 Curious about my legislative research, I participated in the Udall Foundation’s Native American Internship program, where I learned - I love legislation.